Start Moving

 http://192.168.25.25:8090/chassis/pose

-When map and initial pose are both given, the robot can be seen on RobotAdmin
+Once the map and initial pose are both set, the robot will be visible in RobotAdmin as follows:

 # Start Moving